How Much Compensation Can You Get After a Truck Accident?

 Comparative Negligence in Truck Accident Claims

-Many states follow comparative negligence laws that reduce compensation if the injured victim shares part of the fault.
+Insurance companies frequently attempt to reduce payouts by arguing that the victim was partially responsible.
+Many states follow comparative negligence laws that reduce compensation if the victim shares part of the fault.
+Even when liability is disputed, victims may still recover partial compensation.

 Commercial Insurance Policies and Settlement Value